mtlynch/mtlynch.io/content/retrospectives/2022/06/index.md

 It's been dragging on for months, and the end has always felt just a few weeks away.

-When I interviewed designers and agencies at the start of this project, I told them I was looking to spend $8-15k on a project that would last a couple of months.
+When I interviewed designers and agencies at the start of this project, I told them I was looking to spend $8-15k on a redesign that would last a couple of months.
 I said that I most certainly didn't want a project where I have to spend six months and $40k before I can see whether the changes have any real impact on sales.

 In the end, the project took eight months and cost $46k.
 I fell into the exact trap I wanted to avoid.

-I'm going to write a longer blog post about what I learned from the experience, but the main mistakes were:
+I'm going to write a longer blog post about the experience, but the main mistakes were:

 - **Too broad a scope**: I should have [kept the scope small](/retrospectives/2022/04/#aggressively-protect-your-scope), starting with a rebranding before I let the agency expand into a full-blown redesign.
-- **Hours reporting was too slow**: I should have insisted on a system where they [report billable hours to me](/retrospectives/2022/05/#the-importance-of-low-latency-hours-reporting) as they occur rather than on a 2-week delay.
+- **Hours reporting was too slow**: I should have insisted on a system where the agency [reported billable hours to me](/retrospectives/2022/05/#the-importance-of-low-latency-hours-reporting) as they occured rather than on a 2-week delay.
 If I can't see how long a task is taking, I can't adjust the scope it if it turns out to be more expensive than I expected.
 - **Scheduling needed more transparency**: I should have pushed for more communication about timelines so that I wasn't surprised with how long the project dragged on.
 - **Insufficient management time**: I assumed that an agency working 40 hours per month would require roughly the same management overhead as an individual freelancer working 40 hours per month.
-But agencies involve more people, and more people mean [more management](/retrospectives/2022/04/#an-agency-requires-more-management-not-less).
+Agencies involve more people, and more people mean [more management](/retrospectives/2022/04/#an-agency-requires-more-management-not-less).

 But let's take a look at the results.
-The project involved redesigning the three pages involved in the checkout flow: the landing page, the product page, and the shopping cart page:
+The project involved redesigning the three pages in the checkout flow: the landing page, the product page, and the shopping cart page:

 {{<gallery caption="Before and after landing page redesign">}}
 {{<img src="landing-before.png" alt="Screenshot of old landing page" maxWidth="300px" hasBorder="true">}}